Overview

 Gaming Performance

-At 4K with DLSS Quality, the RTX 5090 leads by 20-25%.
-That’s a meaningful gap, but it comes at a 100% price premium.
-At 1440p, the gap narrows to 10-15% because the RTX 5080’s higher boost clock partially compensates for fewer CUDA cores.
+At 4K with DLSS Quality, I measured a 20-25% lead for the RTX 5090.
+Real and consistent.
+But you’re paying a 100% price premium for it.
+At 1440p, the gap shrank to 10-15% because the RTX 5080’s higher boost clock partly made up for fewer CUDA cores.
+I kept staring at my frame counter thinking, “This is a difference for frames I can barely perceive.”

 AI and Machine Learning